 Testing for the Interconnection Channel

-Abstract: When modeling large cross-sections in vector autoregressive models, it is typically assumed that each market under analysis depends on few common factors, extracted as linear combination of the variables under analysis.
-The loadings/weights can be estimated or derived from economic literature, and are usually interpreted as interconnection channels.
-We propose a novel multiple Likelihood Ratio Test procedure to empirically evaluate the chosen set of weights, and show that such test is fundamental for valid inferences.
-We exploit the intuition that conditional on the factors employed, no remaining information from the cross section remains statistically significant.
+Abstract: When modeling the dynamics of a large cross section of interdependent variables, the employment of small scale Vector Autoregressive (VAR) models augmented by few factors is the typical solution to avoid the proliferation of parameters in large heterogeneous VARs.
+The factors' are typically extracted as a linear combination of the variables under analysis.
+Their loadings/weights can be estimated or derived from economic literature, and are usually interpreted as interconnection channels.
+We propose a novel Likelihood Ratio Test procedure to empirically evaluate the chosen set of weights, and show that testing is fundamental for valid inferences.
+We exploit the intuition that, if the factors employed are empirically valid, no residual information from the cross section remains statistically significant.
 The proposed test is intuitive, easy to implement, and presents very good finite sample properties.
 In the empirical exercise, we test several interconnection channels for the sovereign bond market in the euro area.

-Presentations: 12th International Workshop of Methods in International Finance Network (MIFN), 19th EconomiX-CNRS and Université de Paris Nanterre Econometrics day, 14th Financial Risks International Forum, the 7th RCEA Time Series Workshop, 8th Annual Conference of the International Association for Applied Econometrics (IAAE), 17th Belgian Financial Research Forum, the 27th Annual International Conference on Macroeconomic Analysis and International Finance (ICMAIF).
+Presentations: 12th International Workshop of Methods in International Finance Network (MIFN), 19th EconomiX-CNRS and Université de Paris Nanterre Econometrics day, 14th Financial Risks International Forum, the 7th RCEA Time Series Workshop, 8th Annual Conference of the International Association for Applied Econometrics (IAAE), 17th Belgian Financial Research Forum, the 27th Annual International Conference on Macroeconomic Analysis and International Finance (ICMAIF), 40th European Economic Association Congress (EEA), 5th Sailing the Macro Workshop.

 Modeling Interdependent Assets: A Global Perspective

-Presentations: 2024 International Conference in Finance, Accounting, and Banking, 41st International Conference of the French Finance Association (AFFI), the 29th Annual International Conference on Macroeconomic Analysis and International Finance (ICMAIF).
+Presentations: 2024 International Conference in Finance, Accounting, and Banking, 41st International Conference of the French Finance Association (AFFI), the 29th Annual International Conference on Macroeconomic Analysis and International Finance (ICMAIF), 2025 Annual Conferences of the International Association for Applied Econometrics (IAAE).

 Robust Bond Risk Premia: Sparse Macroeconomic Information Matters